pslay8/Enterprise-Trust-Architecture/01-enterprise-trust-architecture-walk-through.md

 # Enterprise-Trust Architecture™: Identity as the Foundational Security Boundary
-**Author:** Patrick Slayden
+**Part one of "Enterprise-Trust Architecture: Identity as the Foundational Security Boundary" series** **Author:** Patrick Slayden
 **Audience:** IT Professionals Transitioning Into Zero Trust Roles
 **Classification:** Architectural White Paper